 Families are often interested in adopting a relative or partner's child.
 For instance, an uncle may wish to adopt his sister's child, or a step-mother may wish to adopt the child of her spouse or partner.

-For international relative applications, a homestudy is required by Citizenship and Immigration Canada.
+For international relative applications, a homestudy is required by Immigration, Refugees and Citizenship Canada.
 Homestudies can be completed by one of BC's licensed adoption agencies.
 Other documents or post-placement reports may be necessary, depending on the requirements of your child's home country, and which country the adoption will be finalized in.

 What does that mean?

 Our glossary helps you navigate the language of adoption.